Time Series Data

 2. Next, you configure your VPC so it “peers” with your existing Amazon VPC.

-4. You can connect to any Timescale service from your own AWS infrastructure simply by using your service hostname.
+4. You can connect to any Timescale Cloud service from your own AWS infrastructure simply by using your service hostname.

 VPC peering on Timescale is easy to get started with but it is also designed to support more complex deployments, such as users creating separate VPC(s) for their dev, staging, and production environments.
-For example, when a service “graduates” from staging to production, you could re-assign that service to your production VPC with a single click, while keeping the service secured and never exposed to the public Internet.
+For example, when a service “graduates” from staging to production, you could re-assign that service to your production VPC with a single click while keeping the service secured and never exposed to the public Internet.
 You can also move a service from within a VPC to the public Internet if needed (although still only accessible via SSL), and vice versa.

 In Timescale, you can migrate between VPCs in one click.